neonmik/Wave-Machine-Firmware/README.md

 - Updates and Bugfixes:

     - Arp:
-        - Improvements: Improve the gap (gate?) setting so it's not just on or off.
-            - Bring back the old intermediate NoteState
-            - Add a timer function to clock.

         - Bug: The adding and removing of notes still feels slightly wrong... especially in multiple octave range arps.
 Investigate possible improvements.

     - Controls: